-Let’s start this romantic weekend by stopping in San Guido, tiny village at the feet of Bolgheri, that looks like a corner of England in Tuscany.
-Close by there is the Oratory of San Guido, tiny church built by Della Gherardesca family in 1703, together with the other buildings in the area.
+We begin this romantic weekend by stopping in San Guido, a tiny village at the foot of Bolgheri, which feels almost like a patch of England in Tuscany.
+Nearby you can find the Oratory of San Guido, a little chapel which was built by the della Gherardesca family in 1703, along with some other buildings in the area.

-In front of you start one of the most scenic route in the world: the Viale dei Cipressi.
-The Strada Provinciale Bolgherese, or simply SP 16, is the beautiful avenue that goes to Bolgheri, it’s about 5 kilometers long and its framed by old cypresses.
-It became famous thanks to the Italian poet Giosuè Carducci, who wrote a famous ode that starts by poetically describing this avenue:
+Leaving from here is one of the most scenic roads in the world: the Viale dei Cipressi, or the Boulevard of Cypresses.
+The Strada Provinciale Bolgherese, or simply SP 16, is the boulevard which leads to Bolgheri; it is around 5km long and lined with ancient cypress trees.
+It became famous thanks to the Italian poet Giosuè Carducci, who wrote a famous ode:

-After a lunch with view in Bolgheri, it’s time to drive to Monteverdi Marittimo, hidden gem located in between the Etruscan Coast and the Val di Cecina.
-This medieval town counts just few characteristic streets and it was founded in 754 with the ancient Badia di San Pietro a Palazzuolo, not too far and easy to reach by walking.
-Don’t miss the tiny village of Canneto: few houses built in stone within a small city center with flowers at the windows, just the authentic Tuscany you are looking for a romantic weekend.
+After having lunch with a view over Bolgheri, it’s time to drive to Monteverdi Marittimo, a hidden gem located between the Etruscan Coast and the Cecina Valley.
+This medieval village was founded in the year 754 along with the ancient Abbey of San Pietro in Palazzuolo, not too far away and easily reachable on foot.
+Don’t miss the tiny village of Canneto, where you’ll find a few stone houses with flowers at their windows inside a village centre.